Support Your Hormones With This Quick And Easy Thai Noodle Salad

 This red curry recipe takes into account that sometimes we want to hunker down and get cosy with warm food.
 And red curry makes an unbeatable choice for this purpose!

 Easter’s on the way with all of its chocolate Easter egg temptation which isn’t kind to hormones or waistlines.
-So we’re choosing a healthier, kinder-to-hormones option – Banana Boats.
-These
+So we’ve got you covered with a healthier, kinder-to-hormones option –

 A good stir fry can be a boon to busy midlife women who are grappling with perimenopause and post-menopause.
 Why?
 Because a stir fry can pack a nutrient-dense punch while

+Here’s a fabulous protein-rich, hormone friendly recipe you’ll love!
 While it sounds very French and gourmet-glamourous salmon cooked en papillote simply means wrapped in paper.
-Well, technically parchment but for our purposes baking paper or foil.
-The beauty of
+Well, technically parchment but for

-We often suggest eating the rainbow as a menopause Rx (prescription) and counting your colours.
-Or packing in as much colour as you can into your diet with nutrient-dense fruit
+Oooo you’re going to LOVE this colourful recipe.
+Indeed, we often suggest eating the rainbow as a menopause Rx (prescription) and counting your colours.
+Or packing in as much colour

 Mmm!
-This menopause-friendly granola is crunchy and delicious and lends a special treat time to breaking your fast aka breakfast.
+This peri:menopause-friendly granola is crunchy and delicious and lends a special treat time to breaking your fast aka breakfast.
 Or, you could choose to have it as a snack

 Brrrr…it must be time for a red lentil soup recipe packed with protein and warmth.
 Oh, and let’s not forget a smoky paprika garnish to make it sing!
 Are you